 - Optional: another 1/4 c. sugar after it’s done fermenting (it was too tart for us and this extra sugar was just what it needed)

-Sally’s recipe in the cookbook was for double this amount and she said to place all ingredients into a 2-quart glass container, but my 2-quart glass jars were filled to 3/4 with only half of her recipe (the amounts above).
+Sally’s recipe in the cookbook was for double this amount and she said to place all ingredients into a 2-quart glass container, but my 2-quart glass jars were filled to 3/4 with only half of her recipe, so the amounts above were just right for 2 quarts and it leaves you room to shake it up.
 Cover tightly and leave at room temperature for 2-3 days.
 Skim off any foam that may have risen to the top.
 Cover tightly and refrigerate.
 The punch will develop more flavor over time.
-(Note, don’t expect a nice light yellow pretty color for this punch – it’s darker in color due to the Rapadura in the recipe!)
+(Note, if you use a darker sugar, it won’t have a nice light yellow color – the gal who took the above picture for me must have used a lighter colored sugar.)

 - Have you tried this yummy and healthy smoothie recipe?